prashantgupta24/activity-tracker/README.md

 	}

-`WasAnyActivity` tells if there was any activity within that time frame If there was, then the ActivityMap will tell you what type of activity it was and what times it occured.
+`WasAnyActivity` tells if there was any activity within that time frame If there was, then the `ActivityMap` will tell you what type of activity it was and what all times it occured.

 The `Time` field is the time of the Heartbeat sent (not to be confused with the activity time, which is the time the activity occured within the time frame)

-### Tracker instance
+### Tracker

-	//Instance is an instance of the tracker type Instance struct {
+The tracker is the main struct for the library.

-		Frequency  int //the frequency at which you want the heartbeat (in seconds) LogLevel   string
+	//Instance is an instance of the tracker HeartbeatFrequency int //the frequency at which you want the heartbeat (in seconds, default 60s) WorkerFrequency    int //therequency at which you want the checks to happen within a heartbeat (in seconds, default 5s) LogLevel           string
 	LogFormat          string

-The tracker is the main struct for the library.
-The `Frequency` is the main component which can be changed according to need.
+#### - `HeartbeatFrequency `

+The frequency at which you want the heartbeat (in seconds, default 60s)

-##### Note: The `frequency` value can be set anywhere between 60 seconds - 300 seconds.
+##### Note: The `HeartbeatFrequency ` value can be set anywhere between 60 seconds - 300 seconds.
 Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

+#### - `WorkerFrequency`

+The frequency at which you want the checks to happen within a heartbeat (default 60s).

+##### Note: The `WorkerFrequency ` value can be set anywhere between 4 seconds - 60 seconds.
+It CANNOT be more than `HeartbeatFrequency` for obvious reasons.
+Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

-### Activity and Handler
+## Relationship between Activity and Handler

-	//Instance is an instance of Activity
-	type Instance struct {
-		Type Type
-	}
+Activity and Handler have a 1-1 mapping, i.e. each handler can only handle one type of activity, and vice-versa, each activity should be handled by one handler only.

+The `Type` in the `Handler` interface determines the type of activity the particular handler handles.

+## New pluggable handlers for activities

 	//Instance is the main interface for a Handler for the tracker type Instance interface {
 		Start(*log.Logger, chan *activity.Instance)